Choosing the right set of irons is one of the most critical decisions a golfer can make.

 These are obviously an extension of regular game-improvement irons.
 All of the attributes that aid forgiveness and allow for more consistency (things like weight distribution and clubface stability) are that much more beefed up in the super game-improvement class.
 Of course, that inevitably means more limitations to maximum speed and distance.
 You can never quite have it all.

-But for high handicappers or beginners who want maximum forgiveness with still their best chance of hitting that perfect shot, we like the Wilson Launch Pad irons.
-Available in sets ranging from 4 iron to pitching wedge, these clubs aren’t quite hybrids, but they’re close.
-The heads are huge and hollow.
-It’s a unique-looking club to be sure, but Wilson has done a lot with these to help them get the ball in the air and feel more confident about their golf shots.
+But for high handicappers or beginners who want maximum forgiveness with still their best chance of hitting that perfect shot, we like the Wilson DYNAPWR Max irons.
+These are Wilson’s highest-launching, most-stable, and easiest-to-hit irons.
+These clubs aren’t quite hybrids, but they’re close.

-Best Irons for Scratch Players: TaylorMade P7MB Blades
+Best Irons for Scratch Players: Titleist T100 Blades

 For the best ball strikers, there’s no substitute for the feel and precision of blades.